tonymm81/jopunSivu/README.md

 ## version 118
 - I repair littlebit the contact us page mobile view.
 I gow the text fields bigger and also check that elements wont over scale.

+## version 119
+- I repaired the node modules so the site is safe again, lets publish this version